Student Affairs Main Menu

 Faculty Guidelines on Student Conduct

-Armstrong Atlantic State University is committed to creating an intellectual environment where classroom activity is focused on learning and demonstrating mastery of the subject.
+Armstrong State University is committed to creating an intellectual environment where classroom activity is focused on learning and demonstrating mastery of the subject.
 In the classroom, freedom of expression on academic subjects is respected and encouraged for students and faculty alike, within the framework of the course syllabus, as well as student and faculty codes of conduct.
 The following guidelines are intended to assist faculty members in setting standards of conduct for their classes and strategies for addressing distressed or disruptive students.

 Distressed and Disruptive Student Behavior